STAND. COM. REP. NO. 720

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Judiciary and Consumer Protection & Commerce that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1068, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 1068, H.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1388, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 1388, S.D.
+2.

 KARL RHOADS, Chair